Virat Kohli Biography: All you need to know about the King Kohli

 Virat Kohli Biography

 From his early days, Virat Kohli showed remarkable talent.
 He played cricket in the bustling streets of Delhi.
 His journey is a testament to hard work and determination.
-Known affectionately as "Chiku," he quickly gained recognition.
+Known affectionately as "Chiku," he soon gained recognition.
 Kohli has earned the nickname "Run Machine" for his impressive scoring ability.

 Virat Kohli Family